kdimolikas/ParmenidianTruth_Refactorings/README.md

 # ParmenidianTruth_Refactorings
-Applying a series of re-engineering techniques to the ParmenidianTruth project.
 This is the Diploma Thesis of Michael-Romanos Kolozof, completed end June 2013 (Univ.
 Ioannina, Dept. of Comp.
 Science, Supervisor: P. Vassiliadis).
 This software takes as input a set of versions of a database schema and produces a pptx file with the visualization of the evolution of the database, one slide per version.